 Well, it's not going to change anytime soon as a whole host of new movies have just been added, meaning there's a bigger selection than ever.
 From comedies to dramas to the describe new multiverse experience with Michelle Yeoh, there are plenty of good films to invest in this weekend.

-To help with this, T3 has rounded up the biggest and best new releases available across the many streaming services available today.
-Enjoy!
+To help with this, T3 has rounded up the biggest and best new releases available across the many streaming services.
+For a more up to date update, check out the best new films to stream on Netflix and the best new films to stream on Disney Plus.

 We all love a comeback.
 Following a refreshing performance in Uncut Gems, Adam Sandler looks to be on to another winner with Hustle, a new sports drama from Jeremiah Zagar.
 As an ageing international basketball scout, Stanley Sugerman (Sandler) discovers a potential superstar and sets out to prove that both of them have got what it takes to make it in the NBA.
 Alongside the likes of Queen Latifah, Ben Foster, Robert Duvall and Juancho Hernangómez, the film has surprisingly been generating a lot of buzz with both critics and audiences.